HIST 3908A: Creating History: Writing Historical Fiction

 Creating History will be offered in a face-to-face setting in Winter 2023.

 The class consists of one 3-hour session each week.

 Class work will involve:

-- Submission of a 5-page excerpt for peer review and participation in a peer review session of the work of other group members PLUS assessment of excerpt by instructor.
+- A 3-page excerpt of your story for peer review and participation in a peer review session

-- Production of a 25-page original work of historical fiction, PLUS Commentary on Sources PLUS Bibliography
+- Production of the major project: a 25-page work of original historical fiction

-- A written (3 page) review of the final project of another student
+- A written assessment of the completed story of another student.

 There are no examinations in this course.